nehalineogi/azure-cross-solution-network-architectures/bicep/aks/README.md

 4. Define three variables using the ADO User Interface, these are for the mandatory parameter inputs ADUserID, location and ServiceConnectionName

+5. Check the pipeline YAML trigger for branches include an existent branch on your repo.

 5. Define an ADO Pipelines environment called "Production" and (optionally) set up an approval gate.